mlswg/mls-protocol/draft-ietf-mls-protocol.md

   send messages anymore.
 Instead, it MUST wait for a Welcome message from the committer meeting the requirements of {{reinitialization}}.

+Note that clients need to be prepared to receive a valid Commit message which removes them from the group.
+In this case, the client cannot send any more messages in the group and SHOULD promptly delete its group state and secret tree.
+(A client might keep the secret tree for a short time to decrypt late messages in the previous epoch.)

 ### Adding Members to the Group

 New members can join the group in two ways.
 Either by being added by a group